jupyterlab/jupyterlab/docs/source/extension/documents.rst

 and with a text model.
 Different models for the same file path do not directly communicate with each other.

-Models contain an instance of `ISharedDocument <https://jupyter-ydoc.readthedocs.io/en/latest/api/interfaces/ISharedDocument.html>`_ that acts as data storage for the model's content.
-As of JupyterLab 4, the default data storage implementation is a `YDocument <https://jupyter-ydoc.readthedocs.io/en/latest/api/classes/YDocument.html>`_ based on `Yjs <https://docs.yjs.dev>`_, a high-performance CRDT for building collaborative applications.
-Both the interface and the implementation are provided by the package `@jupyter/ydoc <https://github.com/jupyter-server/jupyter_ydoc>`_.
+Models contain an instance of `ModelDB <../api/classes/observables.modeldb-1.html>`__ that acts as data storage for the model's content.
+In JupyterLab 3.1, we introduced the package ``@jupyterlab/shared-models`` to swap ``ModelDB`` as a data storage to make 'documents' collaborative.
+We implemented these shared models using `Yjs <https://docs.yjs.dev>`_, a high-performance CRDT for building collaborative applications that automatically sync.
+Starting with JupyterLab 3.6, the shared models have been extracted in the external package `@jupyter/ydoc <https://github.com/jupyter-server/jupyter_ydoc>`_.
+At the moment, models contain both a ``ModelDB`` and a ``Shared Model`` instance, so it is possible to access ``ModelDB`` yet.
+But starting with JupyterLab 4, the ``ModelDB`` storage will be removed.

 `Document widgets <../api/classes/docregistry.documentregistry-1.html>`__ represent a view of a document model.
 There can be multiple document widgets associated with